DA: Walmart mass shooting suspect will face new charges

-District Attorney Jaime Esparza said the latest murder charge will account for an unnamed victim who died nine months after the Aug.
-3 massacre in the Texas border of El Paso that’s considered one of the deadliest attacks on Latinos in U.S. history.
+District Attorney Jaime Esparza said the latest murder charge will account for 36-year-old Guillermo “Memo” Garcia, who died nine months after the Aug.
+3 massacre in the Texas border of El Paso that’s considered one of the deadliest attacks on Latinos in recent U.S. history.
 Esparza said Crusius will also face more counts in relation to the dozens of people injured in the shooting.
 The new charges will be added to the indictment prior to the grand jury’s term ending on June 30, Esparza said.

 “We’re reindicting the defendant to include the additional death and to include all of those injured in the Walmart shooting in order to give the next DA all of their options,” Esparza added.
 “We just want to cover all our bases.”